BEAUJOLAIS

 Grapes come from many parcels situated in Cotes de Nuits.

-2016 Bourgogne Rouge - Ok, light, charming, elegant, and tasty wine.
+2016 Bourgogne Rouge - OK, light, charming, elegant, and tasty wine.
 86p.

 2016 Chambolle Musigny Vieilles Vignes - slightly better on the nose and palate than 2016 Bourgogne Rouge, but still a bit light for my taste and with a short finish.
 87p.